An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Examples

 The set of superhedging and subhedging portfolios is given by its vertices and recession cones.
 For different values of $n$, the vertices (in units of bond and stock) are recorded in table~\ref{tabelle}.
 The recession cone of $SHP_0(X)$ is always $K_0$, generated by $\of{-S_0^b/B_0, 1}^T$ and $\of{S_0^a/B_0, -1}^T$, whereas the recession cone of $-SHP_0(-X)$ is $-K_0$.
 The scalar price bounds $\pi^b(X),\pi^a(X)$ in the domestic currency are also recorded in table~\ref{tabelle}.

 For comparison purpose, we also give the scalar price bounds $\pi^b(X),\pi^a(X)$ if there are no transaction costs at $t=0$ as considered in \cite{RouxZastawniak08,Roux08,BoyleVorst92,Palmer01}.
 We are able to replicate the scalar results as given in table~1 of \cite{RouxZastawniak08} and table~3.1 and 3.2 of \cite{Roux08}, where the different values of the parameters $K$ and $\lambda$ are $K\in\{80,90,100,110,120\}$ and $\lambda\in\{0\%,0.125\%,0.5\%,0.75\%,2\%\}$.
+Let $n$ be the number of time intervals (that is $n=T$).
 Minor deviations (all less than $0.001$) from table~3.2 of \cite{Roux08} appear in a few instances for the bid prices in the $n=1000$ case and one deviation of $0.014$ for $n=1000$ that is recorded in table~\ref{tabelle}.
 The case $n=1800$ was not considered in \cite{RouxZastawniak08,Roux08}.
 Here, we just present the results for $K=80$ and $\lambda=0.125\%$.
+We used the dual variant of Benson's algorithm in \cite{HamLoeRud13} with a precision of $\epsilon=10^{-7}$, which according to the remarks at the end of section~\ref{sec_reformulationLVOP} leads to an overall precision of $\epsilon n$.

 Note that, if the bond is chosen as the num\'{e}raire asset, the scalar superhedging price $\pi^a_1(X)$ is given in units of the bond, and one needs to multiply it by $B_0$ to obtain the scalar superhedging price $\pi^a(X)$ in the domestic currency that is recorded in table~\ref{tabelle}.
 It is worth pointing out that there are parameter constellations that lead to multiple vertices for the set of superhedging or subhedging portfolios.
 For example, $-SHP_0(-X)$ for $\lambda=2\%$, $K=110$ and $n=52$ has $8$ vertices given by the columns of the following matrix